gordon0907/ark-tribe-log/README.md

 ### 1. Download and Place Files

 Download this repository and extract it.
-Copy `server.py` to a suitable DSM directory.
-Optionally, you can also copy `icon.svg` to the same directory to enable the page favicon.
+Copy the `server.py` file and the `static` folder to a suitable DSM directory.
 Example path:
 `/volume1/web_packages/docker/ark-tribe-log`